Secure Your Visa To Dream Country

 How long is a US Tourist Visa valid?

-The period of stay in America may not exceed six months each time.
-The Customs and Border Protection (CBP) officers will inform you of the stay period, and the same can be seen on your I-94 form online after arrival.
+The period of stay in America may not exceed 6 months at a time.
+The Customs and Border Protection (CBP) officers will inform you of the stay period, and you can see it on your I-94 form online after arrival.

-How much is visa from Bangladesh to USA?
+How much is a visa from Bangladesh to the USA?

 The embassy has no set limit on how much money you need to show.
 As long as it’s enough to cover your overall expenses, including airfare, accommodation, shopping, or any other activities related to your trip, that amount would be sufficient.

 The more funds available, the better.
-But remember, you need to have the proves of the fund.
-You can’t just take a ransom amount from someone, and deposit it in your account to get your US visitor visa approved.
+But remember, you need proof of funds.
+You can’t just take a ransom amount from someone and deposit it in your account to get your US visitor visa approved.

-The consular officers are very good at understanding the bank statement and the applicant’s financial situation.
+The consular officers are very good at interpreting bank statements and understanding the applicant’s financial situation.

-You dress well for the photo and capture it with any renowned professional studio.
+You dress well for the photo and have it captured at a renowned professional studio.

 Should I bring my complete application or only the confirmation page to the interview?

 For the US visa interview, you just need your DS160 confirmation page.
 The consular officer will be able to access your application data using the page during the interview.
-You don’t need to bring the entire application on the interview day.
+You don’t need to bring the entire application on the day of the interview.

-How can I get US visa from Bangladesh?
+How can I get a US visa from Bangladesh?

 You can get a US visa from Bangladesh in 3 major steps.
-Fill out your DS160 form, schedule an appointment with the US Embassy Dhaka and attend the visa interview on your scheduled interview time.
+Fill out your DS-160 form, schedule an appointment with the US Embassy in Dhaka, and attend your visa interview at the scheduled time.

 How long does it take to get a US visa from Dhaka?

-It takes 3-7 days to complete processing your US visa from Bangladesh, from filling DS160 form to getting an appointment.
-But there is a long queue to get an appointment date from the US Embassy Dhaka.
+It takes 3-7 days to process your US visa from Bangladesh, from filling out the DS-160 form to getting an appointment.
+But there is a long queue to get an appointment date from the US Embassy in Dhaka.

 Currently, the US visa interview schedule is available after almost 12-15 months.
 If you want an earlier interview date, please feel free to contact us so we can assist you.